otaviokmkm/TheChessMMORPG/manual.md

 - Enhanced damage numbers: Now fade out smoothly like Ragnarok Online with scaling effects and smooth opacity transitions.
 (2025-08-16)
 - Dodge mechanics: Spells now have a 1-tick delay before hitting.
 Enemies (players and monsters) can avoid damage by moving out of the original cast range after a spell is cast but before it resolves.
 Pending spells show orange warning indicators with countdown timers.
 (2025-08-16)
 - Fixed damage numbers: Damage numbers now only appear once when damage is dealt, preventing duplicates and repetition.
 Server now tracks damage per tick to prevent multiple numbers from appearing for the same damage instance.
 (2025-08-16)
+- World: Added a 2-tile wide bridge connecting the central island to the mainland, allowing players to escape from being trapped in the lake.
+Bridge is generated during map creation and visible after admin world wipe.
+(2025-08-16)
+- UI: Added settings menu with gear icon (⚙️) in the HUD.
+Initial setting: Grid toggle to show/hide tile grid lines.
+Settings panel is draggable like other panels.
+(2025-08-16)

 Admin World Wipe (2025-08-16)
 - Added admin-only HTTP endpoint `POST /admin/wipe` that resets the in-memory world state: clears monsters and effects, resets all players to spawn with base stats (hp/mp), clears class, spells, and xp; preserves user accounts (usernames/passwords in DB untouched).
+Map tiles/resources are preserved.
 - Added client HUD button "Wipe World" shown only to admins (based on `/auth/me` which returns `{ id, username, is_admin }`).
 The button asks for double confirmation and calls the endpoint with the bearer token.
 - Admin definition: set environment variable `ADMIN_USERS` to a comma-separated list of usernames (default: `admin`).
 Example: `ADMIN_USERS=admin,gm1`.
 - Abuse prevention: server enforces admin check on `/admin/wipe`.
 Non-admins receive 403.
 Hiding the button in the client is cosmetic only; authorization is server-side.